 Check GOV.UK to find out if you’re eligible to apply for a Global Talent visa – this can be:

-- fast-tracked because you have a job offer as a senior academic or researcher
+- fast-tracked because you have a job offer as an eligible academic or researcher

 - endorsed by peer review if you’re a researcher but you’re not eligible any other way